Common collaborative contract terms

 A new LoA must be signed for each contract joined.

-By signing an AoG contract’s Letter of Accession, a school agrees to the terms of that contract’s Memorandum of Understanding and the related AoG contract itself.
+By signing an AoG contract’s joining document, a school agrees to the terms of that contract’s Memorandum of Understanding and the related AoG contract itself.

 Last reviewed: Has this been useful?
 Give us your feedback